kymb0/kymb0.github.io/_posts/2025-05-11-ai-ml-draft.md

 ## Visualizing Predictions

-With the model now trained and optimised - we can visualise
+With the model now "trained" - we can visualise what we have done

 ```python
 import matplotlib.pyplot as plt